 Give us some basic general info regarding the guides and operations out in Mongolia.
 How does an angler get there?

 What’s the experience of the angler going to be like?
-How is fishing Mongolia different than other places on earth to fish?
+How is fishing in Mongolia different than other places on earth to fish?

-Well as I said before, you are fishing for an endangered species.
+Well, as I said before, you are fishing for an endangered species.
 So every fish is special.
 It is a place that is definitely worth practicing your casting to give yourself the best chance to encounter one of these amazing fish.
-You will have a long day with lots of casting and as I also said before you need to be on your game every second.
+You will have a long day with lots of casting, and as I also said before, you need to be on your game every second.
 Good anglers will, more than likely, catch at least one fish a day and have a few encounters with big fish.
 But the best thing to do is to enjoy every moment of the trip.
 Don’t put pressure on yourself to catch a monster; if you keep at it, it will happen naturally.
-Remember they are everywhere and they are nowhere…
+Remember, they are everywhere, and they are nowhere…

 + Listen to this WAYPOINTS Podcast: CHARLIE CONN – Taimen Fishing and the Draw of Mongolia